 The National Redress Scheme can offer:

-- a direct personal response from the responsible institution/s, if you want that.
+- a direct personal response from the responsible institution(s).

 The Scheme began on 1 July 2018 and will remain open for 10 years.
-Applications can be made any time before 30 June 2027.
+Applications can be made any time up to 30 June 2027.

 What is the payment for?

 It is important to remember that a payment under the National Redress Scheme is not ‘common law’ damages.
 The redress payment will not include any amount for loss of income or pain and suffering.
-Its purpose is to recognise and acknowledge the impact of institutional child sexual abuse and related abuse on you.
+Its purpose is to recognise and acknowledge the impact of institutional child sexual abuse and related abuse.